Loire Castles trip itinerary

 • Guided tour of Blois Castle

-• Free time to wander around and visit the town
+• Free time to walk around and visit the city of Blois

 • Dinner and sociable evening at Blois